yyumna/climatechange_ai/NeurIPS2019_workshop.md

 **A:** No, the CMT system does not send automatic confirmation emails after a submission, though the submission should show up on the CMT page once submitted.
 If in any doubt regarding the submission process, please contact the organizers.
 Also please avoid making multiple submissions of the same article to CMT.

 **Q:** Can I submit previously published work to this workshop?
 **A:** If it was previously published in a non-ML venue, YES!
 If it was previously published in an ML venue, NO!
 If you are unsure, contact <climatechangeai.neurips2019@gmail.com>.
 This policy is as per the [NeurIPS workshop guidelines](https://nips.cc/Conferences/2019/CallForWorkshops): "Workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
-Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk.
-Organizers should make this clear in their calls and explain in their proposal how they will discourage presentation of already finalized machine learning work.
+Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk...
 (Presenting work that has been published in other fields is, however, encouraged!)"